Nishij1/Product-landing-Page/README.md

 ## 📝 Usage
 - Visit the homepage to explore products and offers
-- Schedule a free water test via the contact form
+- Get expert consultation via the contact form
 - Use WhatsApp buttons for instant support or inquiries
 - Check testimonials and special deals